MaxNoddings/dev-logs/README.md

 * Learned about a cool new job application tool that finds the most important keywords given a specific joh description.
 * Thought about some changes that could be made to the imvestment club website.

+### 3/12/2024

+Ideas for the Double-Dice-Decision...
+* Make "Roll Dice" and "+, -, *, /" highlight when it it is their turns to click, make it much more intuative to play
+* Add a Rules section below the game that explains how to play the game in detail